kurtsansom/dispatch/docs/git/firewall.rst

 ::

    ssh -R 2222:bitbucket.org:22 your_login@host_behind_firewall

+To use the ssh: method you need to have an account at bitbucket.org (useful in any case).
+After registering, use ``ssh-keygen`` on the cluster frontend to create an SSH key.
+Then use the "A" icon in the lower left corner of the bitbucket web page to access "Bitbucket Settings" and "SSH keys", and store the public (.pub) part of the key there.

 From the remote host point of view, the repository is available on the local port (2222), and therefore the clone command look like so: